-3. Online vs. Paper Submission
+Online vs. Paper Submission

 We accept only electronic submissions.
 If you are unable to submit electronically, contact one of the editors who will assist you.
-Online submission is a five stage process that allows you to submit both articles and book reviews.
+Online submission is a five-stage process and you may submit articles or book reviews.